-Jeremy is a member of the International Development Committee (IDC) that is elected by the House of Commons to independently examine the expenditure, administration and policy of the work of the Department for International Development (DFID).
+Jeremy has been a member of the International Development Committee (IDC) since 2010.
+The Committee is elected by the House of Commons to independently examine the expenditure, administration and policy of the work of the Department for International Development (DFID).

 Jeremy said: “I know some people have concerns about the UK’s commitment to aid when we face tough choices about what we spend at home.
 However, I believe we have a responsibility to humankind to help people in desperate need.
 Millions of people live on less than $2 a day with poor access to basic needs such as water, healthcare, shelter.
 We can be proud of our achievements and commitment.

 “My role on the IDC is to help ensure every pound of Stafford constituent’s taxes spent on aid is targeted effectively to tackle the causes of global poverty and save lives.”

 You can now see exactly where we spend money in every country we work in on the DFID website at: http://devtracker.dfid.gov.uk/